The Rock - Climbing Tower

 Please see your son’s allocated date and time on the text message you had received with this link on.

 The session will be for two hours starting at your allocated time, meeting at the outdoor education store room D 1.6, next to the canteen.

 Students will be provided with all safety gear and full instruction.
-Please remember to wear a tight fitting pair of trainers and bring warm comfortable clothes for climbing in but NO TIGHT JEANS.
-It can be cold outside, please bring a coat and wear suitable clothing.
+Please remember to wear your school PE kit and a tight fitting pair of trainers.
+It can be cold outside, please bring a warm coat and tracksuit bottoms.

 To maintain this wonderful opportunity for our students, it is essential we have contributions from families.
-A contribution of £5 per student goes towards equipment hires costs, maintenance of equipment and repairs for all activities.
+A contribution of £5 per student goes towards maintaining equipment.

 In order for your son to take part in this activity, we will need the online medical consent form (link below) submitted before his allocated date.

 If your son is unable to take this opportunity, then please let me know so we can reallocate the space.